99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - expose a single point of access (DNS) to your app
 - handle failures of instances, using health checks, by using a port and route to check the HTTP response. ex response 400 not healthy
+- When it finds that an instance is unhealthy, it TERMINATES that instance and launches a new one.

 4 types: